Even though the steps of divorce follow a similar sequence, each state has different requirements at each stage.

 Brette's Answer: You need to complete the financial disclosure.
 This is important because the court can then see what your finances are and each party is aware of the finances of the other spouse.
 If you don't complete the financial disclosure, you won't get a divorce.
 You should speak with an attorney to get some advice.

 Beverley's Question: Neither my husband nor his attorney will provide me with copies of his current paycheck stub or the balance of his 401K or IRA.
-How do I go about getting a subpoena for release of records from my husband's plan administrator of 401K, Fidelity IRA account and current paycheck stub?
+How do I go about getting a subpoena for release of records from my husband's 401K plan administrator, Fidelity IRA account and current paycheck stub?
 I was also advised to have an appraiser look at our home and personal property and value it.
 My husband's attorney says I have to go through him and my husband has to approve of the appraiser.

 Brette's Answer: You need to ask the court to issue the subpoena on your behalf.
 You can hire any appraiser you want.
 If your husband and his attorney will not comply, you need to ask the court to direct them to comply.
 File a motion.